fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmResourceGroupDeploymentOperation.md

 ```

 ### -ApiVersion
-When set, indicates the version of the resource provider API to use.
+Indicates that the cmdlet uses the version of the resource provider API.
 If not specified, the API version is automatically determined as the latest available.

 ```yaml